 Making Morning Cannabis Work With Your Actual Life

-The best way to start exploring wake and bake is to test on low-stakes days with minimal responsibilities.
+Finding the best THC dosage for morning use is a personal process, and the smartest way to start is on low-stakes days with minimal responsibilities.

-Control comes from three factors you can adjust: the amount you use, when you time your session, and the temperature you consume.
+Control comes from three factors you can adjust: how much you use, when you time your session, and what product format you choose.
+Measured options like 15mg Delta-9 THC Gummies take the guesswork out of dosing — start with half, see how you feel by midday, and adjust from there.

-You now have frameworks for understanding morning sensitivity, managing tolerance between sessions, and staying functional rather than groggy.
+You now have frameworks for understanding morning sensitivity, dialing in your ideal dose, managing tolerance between sessions, and staying functional rather than groggy.